ovsanti/ovsanti.github.io/README.md

 Personal website by ovsanti.

-I am learning code in the process :)
+I am learning code in the meantime :)